kenya-jug-projects/regression/README.md

    ```bash
    mvn spring-boot:run
    ```
-   The server will start on `http://localhost:8080`
+   The server will start on `http://localhost:8080/regression`

+  - To access the dashboard use this credentials go to `http://127.0.0.1:8080/regression/login`
+  - use the default credentials  below
+  - username : `admin@regression.com`
+  - password : `admin123`

 ### Docker Deployment